 What is an Offer in Compromise?

 When an Offer in Compromise is accepted, it can be a godsend.
 However, it is not a solution that works for everyone.
 To qualify, you must be able to show the IRS you can’t, or shouldn’t be required to pay the debt.
 For IRS Offer in Compromise tips, get the experts at Tax Relief Advisers on your side.

 The simple answer is no. An Offer in Comprise may not be the best option.
 Filing an OIC is technical.
 Doing it wrong, or unknowingly thinking you are eligible can cost you time and money, not to mention the psychological toll of dealing with a problem that will not go away.

 Collection Statute Expiration Date (CSED).
 This is the statute of limitations on your debt.
-The IRS has ten years from the time of assessment of the tax debt to collect, and an OIC tolls the statute of limitations.
+The IRS has ten years from the time of assessment of the tax delinquency to collect, and an OIC tolls the statute of limitations.
 Depending on where you are in relation to your CSED date, an OIC might cause a harmful delay.

 No. The Fresh Start Program amended several different IRS programs, including OIC.
 But the Fresh Start Program is not a resolution in and of itself.
-Its function was to make tax debt relief easier.
+Its function was to make tax dues relief easier.

 Some of the things the Fresh Start Program did:

-- Extend the installment repayment plan from 60 months to 72 months.
+Extend the installment repayment plan from 60 months to 72 months.

-- Provided for a streamline payment plan that requires limited financial documentation.
+Provided for a streamline payment plan that requires limited financial documentation.

 Raised the amount owed to qualify for a streamline payment plan from $25,000 to $50,000

-- Allows for penalty abatement in some cases.
+Allows for penalty abatement in some cases.

-- Made the OIC process easier.
+Made the OIC process easier.

 It is estimated that taxpayer submitted offers are accepted 14% of the time.
 This number goes up dramatically if done by an experienced firm.
 If your case is simple and you understand the process and forms, take a shot.
 You can find all the forms under IRS.gov Take note that an OIC may not be your best option.